Step 1: Consider a Career Plan

 Step 5: Documentation

 Documentation must be from a qualified professional (medical doctor, psychiatrist, psychologist, audiologist, etc.), and be dated within the last 5 years.
-If you have documentation of your disability bring this to your Access Specialist appointment.
-We will discuss necessary documentation at this time.
+If possible, provide your documentation in advance.
+If not, bring it to your appointment.
+If you don't have documentation yet, we can discuss options during your appointment.

 Step 6: Pay your Tuition Fees